Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 3. Extending the VMs configuration
     - Create a file called `testfile` that contains `USERNAME`.
 This file should be copied into the home directory of the `vagrant` user during the provisioning process.
     - Edit the `Vagrantfile` such that the `bootstrap.sh` script is run during provisioning.
 The script should
-        - Add a new environment variable `ENV_TEST_VARIABLE` with the value `USERNAME`.
+        - ... add a new environment variable `ENV_TEST_VARIABLE` with the value `USERNAME`.
-        - Install `neofetch`.
+        - ... install `neofetch`.
-4. Run `neofetch` in the terminal and take a screenshot
+4. Run `neofetch` in the terminal and take a screenshot.
-5. Create a merge request containing your changes
+5. Create a merge request containing your changes.

 In the following subsections you will find additional instructions and explanations.